Billy99/tkm-csi/README.md

 # tkm-csi

 CSI Driver for the Triton Kernel Manager (TKM).
 TKM deploys, manages and monitors Triton Kernels, which are packaged in an OCI Image.
 The TKM CSI Driver is responsible for calling Triton Cache Vault (TCV), which is a sub-component of TKM, to unpackaged a Triton Kernel on a Node, then mount the Kernel in a Pod.

-## Local Development
+## Baremetal Development

-To test locally, run the steps in this section.
+To test on barematal, run the steps in this section.
 Current State:

 * PARTIAL: TKM Agent Stub calls TKM CSI Driver, so the OCI Images are expanded on Node.